Love Boat (study tour): Changes from 2000 to 2012

 The program maintained its number of participants and its program structure throughout the 1990s but this changed after the 1999 Jiji earthquake.
-As a result, many parents were hesitant of sending their children to Taiwan.
-As a result, the number of participants in the year 2000 tour dropped to 800 as anyone who applied was accepted.
+As a result, many parents were hesitant of sending their children to Taiwan so that the number of participants in the year 2000 tour dropped to 800 as anyone who applied was accepted.
 Further problems for the Study tour continued.
 The Study Tour had historically been funded and supported by Taiwan's Kuomintang party since its inception in 1967.
 After the 2000 Taiwan election, the incoming change of administration of the Democratic Progressive Party (DPP) did not fully support the aims or goals of the Study Tour.
-As a result, funding was drastically cut and enrollment for the tour of 2001 was limited to 800 students.
+As a result, funding was drastically cut for the CYC and enrollment for the tour of 2001 was limited to 800 students in a pattern of cost-cutting that continues to the present day.
 To cut costs, most students of that year were removed from the traditional Chientan building and moved to a smaller adjacent one that historically hosted the "Baby Boat", a much younger Study Tour, where participants were aged between 12–18.
 The cuts did not end there.
 In 2002, due to lack of government support, the China Youth Corps which usually ran the program announced that it could no longer support a sizable number of students at Chientan for its 2002 Study Tour and that other organizations would have to pick up the slack.
 As a result, in 2002 the Chientan campus hosted about 100 students with other tour participants going to three other different campuses; including one campus near the Taipei Zoo and another in Taichung.
 The fourth group was the most unusual as they did not have a specific or permanent home base and spent most of their trip traveling around the island by bus.
 This fourth group therefore, did not get nor require a "Trip down South."
 There was no campus switch for this 2002 Study tour and each group hosted approximately 100 members.